IvanCYX/HoloLens2/Assets/Scripts/Arduino/README.md

 Overall, this code enables the Arduino board to connect to a WiFi network, retrieve network information, and display it through the serial monitor.
 It can be useful for monitoring the network status and obtaining network-related data for further processing or analysis.

-**Upload this script to a WiFi enabled Arduino Board each day and update the IP Address in the ArduinoCommunication script with the IP Address acquired from the Serial Output**
+**Upload this script to a WiFi enabled Arduino Board each day and update the IP Address field in the ArduinoCommunication script with the IP Address acquired from the Serial Output**

 ### secrets
 The header file contains two defined constants: **SECRET_SSID** and **SECRET_PASS**.
 These constants store the WiFi network name (SSID)